(MASTER OF ARTS ONLY)

 Credit toward the degree is not awarded for elementary or intermediate Russian (e.g., Russian A, Russian B).
 Students who enter the program and place below Russian 101 must make up for the missed credits, either by taking five courses during one or more terms, or by taking Harvard Summer School coursework for graduate credit.
 In addition, these students may be required to take two Russian courses (8 units) during one or more terms to ensure adequate progress in Russian.

-Note: Students who completed their secondary education in a school where Russian was the language of instruction are considered to have fulfilled the Regional Language Proficiency Requirement in Russian.
+Note: Students who completed their secondary education in a school where Russian the language of instruction was Russian or another approved regional language are considered to have fulfilled the Regional Language Proficiency Requirement.